JinJiang22/JinJiang22/README.md

 - :telescope: I'd like to apply data analytic tech on urban space and social issues.
 I had academic and work experience in Landscape Architecture.

-- :seedling: Exploring urban space, people living here and data science.
+- :seedling: Exploring urban space, people and data science.

 - :feather: I love nature.
 In my free time, I like observing birds and wandering in the parks.
-Urban dance is another thing that gives me energy .
+Urban dance is another thing that gives me energy.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Jin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jinjiang22)